zafarRehan/licence_plate_detection/README.md

 This repository uses custom-trained MobileNet-SSD V2 model for Object Detection to detect Licence plates in Images

 This model will only detect one class of object i.e. Licence Plates </br>
-The training part of the model can be found here : https://github.com/zafarRehan/tensorflow_transfer_learning
+The explained training of the model can be found in my training repo here : https://github.com/zafarRehan/tensorflow_transfer_learning

 <h2>Contents</h2>